Houston’s traffic congestion paints a costly picture as described by Texas A&M Transportation Institute.

 A private company, INRIX, produces an annual traffic scorecard report by analyzing data collected from road sensors and automobiles.
 Its data provides insight into how traffic in Houston impacts drivers in terms of time and money.
-Houston’s traffic scorecard indicates the following:
+Here’s their findings about Houston traffic:

 Current Reasons Why Houston Has So Much Traffic